-DEADLINE to complete your financial aid file and submit Loan documents for Spring 2014 is April 11, 2014.
-(Students who miss this deadline will be considered for summer loan).
+DEADLINE to complete your financial aid file and submit Loan documents for Fall 2014 is November 14, 2014.
+(Students who miss this deadline will be considered for spring loan).

 ALL students wanting a Direct Student Loan are REQUIRED to attend a Responsible Borrowing Workshop.

 Federal Direct Subsidized Loan - Low interest educational loan offered by the federal government and awarded on the basis of need.
 The federal government pays the interest while the student is enrolled at least half-time.
 Repayment begins six months after graduation or when the student drops below half-time enrollment.
 The federal government withholds an origination fee of 1.072%.

 Federal Direct Unsubsidized Loan - Low interest educational loan offered by the federal government and not awarded on the basis of need.
 The borrower is responsible for all interest, which occurs during any enrollment, grace, deferment, or forbearance period.
 You can choose to pay the interest or allow it to accumulate.
 If you allow it to acculumlate, it will be "capitalized" meaning it will be added to the principal amount of your loan and will increase the amount you have to repay.
 Repayment begins six months after graduation or when the student drops below half-time enrollment.
 Students whose income is too high to qualify for a Pell Grant or Subsidized Stafford Loan may be eligible for a Stafford Unsubsidized Loan.
 The federal government withholds an origination fee of 1.072%.